styloInt/SemiSupervised_itterativeCNN/README.md

 # SemiSupervised/itterativeCNN

-This work was done during the internship I did for my master thesis at Livia laboratory.
+This work was done during the internship I did for my master thesis at Livia laboratory (ETS, Montreal).
 You can find my report here :

 The goal of this project was to use unlabelled data in order to introduce new knowledge in the CNN and then improve the segmentation